Fetlach/Fetlach.github.io/_posts/2025-03-24-3d-move-obstruct-material.md

 The second part, how much to push the object, depends on what you want to achieve with the effect.
 For this tutorial I'll use a 3D capsule SDF as an example of an "activator".
 You can check out a list of SDF implementations [here](https://iquilezles.org/articles/distfunctions/) - Some other good ideas are a rounded cone or a polygonal extrusion.

 The idea here is to ease into the effect with a smoothstep on distance thresholds.
-We return a 1 when the point is on or inside the SDF, and smoothly interpolate to 0 as our query point gets further away.
+We return a 1 when the point is on or inside the SDF, and smoothly interpolate to 0 as our query point reaches a certain distance away from the SDF's border.
 This lets us smoothly interpolate the push in and out automatically as our input vectors move around the scene.